customer7/ncn/src/site/notes/Topics/Access, Femoral Artery.md

 ### 3

 ![](https://i.imgur.com/NMlKfQ8.jpg)
-Ideally, the sheath entry site (black double-arrow) should be between the origin of the inferior epigastric artery (yellow arrow) and the common femoral artery bifurcation (red arrow) to lower the risks of retroperitoneal hematoma (too proximal) or pseudoaneurysm/AVF (too distal).^[[Cureus | Assessment of Femoral Artery Bifurcation Level with Conventional Angiography | Article](https://www.cureus.com/articles/15378-assessment-of-femoral-artery-bifurcation-level-with-conventional-angiography#!/)]
+Ideally, the sheath entry site (black double-arrow) should be between the origin of the inferior epigastric artery (<span style="color:yellow">yellow</span> arrow) and the common femoral artery bifurcation (<span style="color:red">red</span> arrow) to lower the risks of retroperitoneal hematoma (too proximal) or pseudoaneurysm/AVF (too distal).^[[Cureus | Assessment of Femoral Artery Bifurcation Level with Conventional Angiography | Article](https://www.cureus.com/articles/15378-assessment-of-femoral-artery-bifurcation-level-with-conventional-angiography#!/)]

 ---

 ### 4

 ![](https://i.imgur.com/Mz0WqSM.png)
 Common femoral artery calcifications can often be seen in patients with systemic atherosclerotic disease, particularly those presented for the evaluation of internal carotid artery stenoses.
-On ultrasound imaging, calcified tissues are hyperechoic/echogenic/bright (red arrow) with clean posterior acoustic shadowing (yellow arrow),^[[Diagnostic Approach to Benign and Malignant Calcifications in the Abdomen and Pelvis | RadioGraphics](https://pubs.rsna.org/doi/full/10.1148/rg.2020190152)] which should be avoided when performing puncture.
+On ultrasound imaging, calcified tissues are hyperechoic/echogenic/bright (<span style="color:red">red</span> arrow) with clean posterior acoustic shadowing (<span style="color:yellow">yellow</span> arrow),^[[Diagnostic Approach to Benign and Malignant Calcifications in the Abdomen and Pelvis | RadioGraphics](https://pubs.rsna.org/doi/full/10.1148/rg.2020190152)] which should be avoided when performing puncture.

 ---